-With Saigon’s defences leaking like a sieve, Communist soldiers poured into the city during the month of January.
+With Saigon’s defenses leaking like a sieve, Communist soldiers poured into the city during the month of January.
 Not all the Vietcong made the arduous cross-country journey on foot or sampan through swamps and paddies.
-Vietcong special forces personnel and an unknown, but possibly high number, of combat soldiers came into the city on the backs of bicycles and Japanese cyclos.
+Some Vietcong special forces personnel and an unknown, but possibly high, number of combat soldiers came into the city on the backs of bicycles and Japanese cyclos.
 The cyclos were so common in Saigon that security personnel did not notice the young Vietcong darting down the streets on Hondas and Yamahas on their way to a rendezvous with history.
 Vietcong troopers also passed through the city’s military and police checkpoints on board buses and in the comfortable seats of American and French sedans.
-Dressed in civilian clothes, holding forged identity papers, and passing themselves off as Tet travellers returning home for the holiday, the insurgents did not raise any suspicion.
+Dressed in civilian clothes, holding forged identity papers, and passing themselves off as Tet travelers returning home for the holiday, the insurgents did not raise any suspicion.

-Communist logisticians smuggled supplies into the city in rice sacks, hollowed out logs, beneath vegetables piled high in the back end of oxcarts, and inside secret compartments in the hulls of sampans.
+Communist logisticians smuggled supplies into the city in rice sacks, beneath vegetables piled high in the back end of oxcarts, and inside secret compartments in the hulls of sampans.
 Weapons, food, and ammunition went into the shanties and apartments of sympathizers.
 Much of the food to support the infiltrating troops came from markets in Saigon and outlying communities.
-Authorities, always on the lookout for an uptick in civilian food purchases in a local market as a signal of an approaching Vietcong operation, did not discern any suspicious increase in food sales in the days before Tet.
-The reason – thousands of civilian sympathizers bought small amounts of rice, vegetables, and meat destined for the guerrillas.
+Authorities, always on the lookout for an uptick in civilian food purchases in a local market as a signal of an approaching Vietcong operation, did not discern any suspicious increase in food sales in the days before Tet; the reason: thousands of civilian sympathizers bought small amounts of rice, vegetables, and meat destined for the guerrillas.
 Those purchases, spread out amongst a large number of buyers, could not be attributed to the Vietcong.
 The impending Tet holiday season, with its tradition of feasting, also concealed the purchase of extra food supplies for the guerrillas.

-South of Saigon, in the heart of the delta, the Vietcong depended almost exclusively on the region’s rivers and canals to move troops and supplies.
-Back in 1965, the U.S. and ARVN operated seven River Assault Groups (RAGs) in the 13 delta provinces.
-Each assault group consisted of 19 vessels of various types, including gunboats that possessed .50 calibre machine guns and 81 mm mortars, as well as converted World War II-era Higgins boats that served as miniature troop ships.
+South of Saigon, in the heart of the delta, the Vietcong depended almost exclusively on the region’s rivers and canals to move troops and supplies into position for the offensive.
+Back in 1965, the U.S. and ARVN operated seven River Assault Groups (RAGs) in the thirteen delta provinces.
+Each assault group consisted of nineteen vessels of various types, including gunboats that possessed .50 caliber machine guns and 81-mm mortars, as well as converted World War II-era Higgins boats that served as miniature troop ships.
 The 133 boats of the Allied brown water navy had been given the impossible job of interdicting the Vietcong on the delta’s thousands of miles of canals and rivers.

-Tobias Wolff, who served as a U.S. military advisor to the ARVN at My Tho, remembered the days just before the start of the offensive, “They [the Vietcong] had been coming into My Tho for weeks.
-The Vietnamese army didn’t know, the American advisors didn’t know.
+Tobias Wolff, who served as a U.S. military adviser to the ARVN at My Tho, recalled the days just before the start of the offensive, “They [the Vietcong] had been coming into My Tho for weeks.
+The Vietnamese army didn’t know, the American advisers didn’t know.
 The town was full of them and nobody said a word.
 I couldn’t forget that afterward – not a word of warning from anyone.
 For weeks they were all around us, on the streets, in the restaurants, gathering for the great slaughter and tasting the pleasures of the town until it began.”
-Those Vietcong could not have entered My Tho undetected without the assistance of thousands of South Vietnamese civilians.
+The Vietcong could not have entered My Tho undetected without the assistance of thousands of South Vietnamese civilians.

 Supported by the peasantry, the Vietcong advanced across the coastal plain, moving from hamlet to hamlet.
-In places where the land had been depopulated, and the hamlets bombed into oblivion, such as across much of Quang Ngai and Quang Tin, the guerrillas moved into the rubble of abandoned hamlets to rest, hide, and prepare for the next cross-country trek.
-Eventually, the Vietcong and North Vietnamese reached their destinations – the refugee camps, boom towns, and slums thrown up next to provincial and district towns or alongside U.S. and ARVN military bases, such as those at Da Nang, Chu Lai, Tuy Hoa, Bong Son, Qui Nhon, Nha Trang, and Cam Ranh Bay.
+In places where the land had been depopulated, and the hamlets bombed into oblivion, such as across much of Quang Ngai and Quang Tin provinces, the guerrillas moved into the rubble of abandoned hamlets to rest, hide, and prepare for the next cross-country trek.
+Eventually, the Vietcong and North Vietnamese reached their destinations – the refugee camps, boomtowns, and slums thrown up next to provincial and district towns or alongside U.S. and ARVN military bases, such as those at Danang, Chu Lai, Tuy Hoa, Bong Son, Qui Nhon, Nha Trang, and Cam Ranh Bay.
 The guerrillas similarly positioned themselves for attacks in the Central Highlands at Tan Canh (near Dak To), Kontum, Pleiku, and Ban Me Thuot.

 Vietnam Task Force, Office of the Secretary of Defense, The Pentagon Papers, Parts IV.C.6 through IV.C.8, “IV.C.6. (c), U.S. Ground Strategy and Force Deployments, 1965-1967, Volume III,” (Nimble Books LLC, 2011), 33-34; Foreign Relations of the United States, 1964-1968, Volume VI, Vietnam, January-August 1968, “Document 91, Notes of Meeting,” (Washington, D.C.: GPO, 2002), 267-271; Marvin E. Gettleman, Jane Franklin, Marilyn B. Young, and H. Bruce Franklin, eds., Vietnam and America: The Most Comprehensive Documented History of the Vietnam War, (New York: Grove Press, 1995), 382-384.